🚫 Moderate Twitch chat with message filters automatically

 By announcing when and why someone is removed from your Twitch chat, you make everyone aware of your rules and the consequences for breaking them.

-While in a filter's settings menu, use the toggle button for «Announcements»
+While in a filter's settings menu, use the toggle button for «Announcements» to toggle its announcement.

-The announcement messages are also fully adjustable in the «Announcements»
+The announcement messages are also fully adjustable in the «Announcements» section of a filter's settings menu.

-Setting the timeout duration of unwanted behavior
+Setting the repercussions of unwanted behavior

 Warning users on their first offense

-A warning lasts 24 hours, and Moobot gives a user one warning per filter.
+Moobot gives a user one warning per filter.

-The chat message and user will be unaffected, but Moobot will make an announcement in Twitch chat (if activated.)
+Don't remove the message nor the user The chat message and user will be unaffected, but Moobot will make an announcement in Twitch chat (if activated.)

-Moobot will remove the single offending chat message, but the user and their past and future messages will be unaffected.
+Remove only the message Moobot will remove the single offending chat message, but the user and their past and future messages will be unaffected.

-Moobot will remove the offending chat message, and the user's recent messages.
+(⁎) Remove both the message and the user Moobot will remove the offending chat message, and the user's recent messages.
 Moobot will also put the user in a temporary timeout.

 Excluding special Twitch viewers from auto moderation